7 Active Listening Tips That’ll Take Your Conversations to the Next Level

 What is active listening?

 While listening to someone basically means hearing their words, active listening is when you hear them and try to comprehend what they’re saying, explains licensed clinical psychologist Dianne Grande, PhD.
-It’s probably one of the most important communication skills you can have.
+It’s probably one of the most important communication skills and conflict management tools you can have.

 When you actively listen, you’re making sure that you fully understand what the other person is saying, which (like we said earlier) is helpful in a lot of scenarios.
 At work, actively listening can help you avoid miscommunications.
 It can help you take direction from your boss and ensure you grasp the goal of a project before getting started, says Dr. Grande.
 Outside of your 9 to 5, active listening makes friends, family, or new acquaintances you met at a party feel safe, heard, and valued, says therapist Katie Miles, LMFT.
 That may encourage them to open up, leading to deeper relationships, Miles adds.